willthames/ansible-review/README.md

 All standards check take a candidate object, which has a path attribute.
 The type can be inferred from the class name (i.e. `type(candidate).__name__`)

+They return a `Result` object, which contains a possibly empty list of `Error` objects. `Error` objects are formed of a line number and a message.
+If the error applies to the whole file being reviewed, set the line number to `None`.
+Line numbers are important as `ansible-review` can review just ranges of files to only review changes (e.g. through piping the output of `git diff` to `ansible-review`)

 The ansiblelint check is ready out of the box, and just takes a list of IDs or tags to check.
 You can point to your own ansible-lint rules using the configuration file or `-d /path/to/ansible/lint/rules`